-Now, the first fully functional HPJava is operational and can be downloaded from [13].
-The system fully supports the Java Language Specification [16], and has tested and debugged against the HPJava test suites and jacks [14], an Automated Compiler Killing Suite.
-The current score is comparable to that of Sun jdk 1.4 and IBM Developer Kit 1.3.1.
+The first fully functional HPJava is operational and can be downloaded from [14].
+The system fully supports the Java Language Specification [17], and has tested and debugged against the HPJava test suites and jacks [15], a Java Automated Compiler Killing Suite.
 This means that the HPJava front-end is very conformant with Java.
-The HPJava test suites includes simple HPJava programs, and complex scientific algorithms and applications such as a multigrid solver, adapted from an existing FORTRAN program (called PDE2), taken from the Genesis parallel benchmark suite [1].
-The whole of this program has been ported to HPJava (it is about 800 lines).
-Also, Computational Fluid Dynamics research application for fluid flow problems, (CFD) 5 has been ported to HPJava (it is about 1300 lines).
+The HPJava test suites includes simple HPJava programs, and complex scientific algorithms and applications such as a multigrid solver, adapted from an existing Fortran program (called PDE2), taken from the Genesis parallel benchmark suite [1].
+The whole of this program has been ported to HPJava.
+Also, a Computational Fluid Dynamics (CFD) application for fluid flow problems7 has been ported to HPJava.
 An applet version of this application can be viewed at www.hpjava.org.

-There are two parts to the software.
+There are two main parts to the software.
 The HPJava development kit, hpjdk contains the HPJava compiler and an implementation of the high-level communication library, Adlib.
 The only prerequisite for installing hpjdk is a standard Java development platform, like the one freely available for several operating systems from Sun Microsystems.
 The installation of hpjdk is very straightforward because it is a pure Java package.
-Sequential HPJava programs using the standard java command can be immediately run.
-Parallel HPJava programs can also be run with the java command, provided they follow the multithreaded model.
+Sequential HPJava programs can immediately be run using the standard java command.
+Parallel HPJava programs can also be run with the java command, provided they follow a multithreaded model.

-To distribute parallel HPJava programs across networks of host computers, or run them on supported distributed-memory parallel computers, you also need to install a second HPJava package-mpiJava.
+To distribute parallel HPJava programs across networks of host computers, or run them on supported distributed-memory parallel computers, one should install the second HPJava package mpiJava.
 A prerequisite for installing mpiJava is the availability of an MPI installation on your system.